As illnesses spread, fake vape gear sells on LA streets

 At one shop, the knock-off Heavy Hitter packages were selling for $225 for 100 empty cartridges and boxes; the Kingpen sets sell for $200.
 Counterfeit packaging and vape cartridges can also be easily found with a few mouse clicks on Alibaba, China’s largest online commerce company, and other websites.
 Once purchased, a counterfeiter would add cannabis oil that is widely available in the illicit market - one recent online ad was selling oil for $6 a gram when purchased by the liter.

 It’s not clear who’s behind all the different sales, and California law enforcement agencies have been overmatched by the widespread illegal market.
-In Los Angeles, the police department’s chief focus is shuttering an estimated 200 illegal dispensaries across the city, not pursuing the source of fake vapes that might be for sale inside them, Los Angeles Police Department spokesman Josh Rubenstein said.
+In LA, the police department’s chief focus is shuttering an estimated 200 illegal dispensaries across the city, not pursuing the source of fake vapes that might be for sale inside them, Los Angeles Police Department spokesman Josh Rubenstein said.

 Thus far, the state’s illegal market has been operating largely unchecked, providing a ready market for fakes.